Listen to this article in audio form! It’s #142 on the Barrel Racing Tips podcast.

 Unfortunately however, sometimes it’s the last.
 And often, the health issue exists because we didn’t pay close enough attention to it to begin with.

 “When diet is wrong, medicine is of no use.
-When diet is right, medicine is of no need.” – Ancient Ayurvedic Proverb
+When diet is right, medicine is of no need.” – Ancient Proverb

 Take the case of my previous horse, Mark ta Fly, aka “Peanut” whose athletic career was cut short by what vets. believed was Osteochondritis Dissecans presenting as cartilage damage in his stifles at the tender age of four.